 - Irregular periods,

 Normally for women, release from the ovaries, which then triggers ovulation in PCOS; this does not happen because of the higher level of male hormones.
 This lack of ovulation is what affects the hormonal level in your blood, with low oestrogen; progesterone and higher androgens are higher than normal.
 This higher level of androgens is important because of its relationship to acne

 The symptoms of PCOS

-PCOS has wide range of symptoms, which vary significantly from women to woman with regards severity.
+PCOS has a wide range of symptoms, which vary significantly with regard to severity.
 The symptoms include

-Women with PCOS tend to have irregular monthly cycle. it tends to comes and goes whenever it pleases.
+Women with PCOS tend to have an irregular monthly cycle. it tends to come and goes whenever it pleases.

-There tend to be male pattern hair growth on the face and hair loss the head.
+There tends to be male pattern hair growth on the face and hair loss on the head.